The best builders

 Engineered estimation

-Every estimate starts with a formula: per-unit industry rates, adjusted for region, material, site conditions, and your margin.
-Then calibrated to your actual pricing history — so estimates reflect your business, not just national averages.
+Every estimate draft starts with a formula: per-unit industry rates, adjusted for region, material, site conditions, and approved builder assumptions.
+Customer-visible price claims stay gated for builder approval.

 DeskForeman monitors every conversation for frustration and escalation signals.
 If a customer is unhappy or asks for a human, you get an immediate SMS with context.
 Problems surface before they become reviews.

-The result: from first customer text to signed contract, the builder's total involvement is a site visit and a few text messages.
+The result: from first customer text to approved handoff, the builder's total involvement is a site visit and a few text messages.
 DeskForeman handles everything else.

 Who's behind it